Ulla Lighthouse standing on Kvernholmen, western Haramsøya, against the open sea and dramatic sky

 Ulla Lighthouse was constructed following a tragic event in March 1869.
 Back then, a devastating storm claimed the lives of 18 local fishermen.
 At that time, Ulla was a thriving fishing community, hosting nearly a thousand fishermen by the late 1800s.
 The establishment of the lighthouse was a necessary step to improve maritime safety along the rugged and often dangerous coastline.
 For over a hundred years, the lighthouse served as both a workplace and home for lighthouse keepers, attendants, substitutes, and their families, functioning as a small community.

 Ulla Lighthouse between 1890 and 1900.
-Photo: Riksarkivet/Wikimedia Commons
+Photo: Riksarkivet/Wikimedia Commons (license terms)

 A Unique Natural Habitat